ianderrington/genai/README.md

 Our **open-source project** on [**Managing Generative AI**](https://www.managen.ai) 🤖 will help people to stay on top of understanding and effectively working with the increasingly complex world of Generative AI.

-!!! important "Why is it called Gen() AI?"
+> [!NOTE] "Why is it called Gen() AI?"

-    `Generative AI` creates.
+>`Generative AI` creates.
 So does will `General AI`.
 Depending on their definitions, there may be notable differences, but the overlap ensures that shared characteristics warrant writing this ambiguously, such as GenAI or Gen()AI.

 ## 📘 What's Inside?